flightmansam/cbr-light-rail-data/README.md

     "dest": "alg",         // final destination
     "trip_id": "204",      // Transport Canberra trip id
-    "seq": 4,              // how long along the route "status": "stopped_at" //status of the trip
+    "seq": 4,              // how long along the route "status": "stopped_at" // status of the trip
   },
   ...
 ]